Tabrnicus/Switch-CFW-Guide/docs/guide/homebrews.md

 If the game launches instead, go home (:nx-buttons-home:), quit the game, and try again.
 Make sure you hold the right bumper (:nx-buttons-r:) before attempting to launch again -- and that you are **not letting go** of the button until you see the menu.

+!!! info "Title Mode Lifetime"
+    Homebrew applications in this mode effectively run as a "game".
+This means that it will continue to run even if you go to the homescreen (marked with "Playing").
+However, if you put the console to sleep, the application may stop working.

 ## Homebrews

 !!! tip "Quitting Some Homebrews"